trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - False Fade Steps, Highlight Step message #777
 - Fix - High contrast stud style setting does not persist #781
 - Fix - macOS app execution blocked because of invalid code signature #783
+- Fix - Message reset dialog does not show the number of messages to reset #785
 - Fix - Parts in PLI are not always drawn on model #780
 - Fix - TopOfStep modelIndex below model start #778
 - Fix - Treat submodel as substitute part error #747